I live for free.

 It can also affect your children’s school districting, your marriage, and your sanity.

-All of which brings us back to the same point, that house hacking is great for getting started in real estate, but only for your first couple properties.
+All of which brings us back to the same point, that house hacking is great for getting started in real estate, but only for your first few properties.

 Tying It Together

-I love house hacking as a way to live for free and buy your first rental property or two with almost no money down.
+I love creative house hacking strategies and other real estate hacks to live for free and buy a rental property with no money down (or close to it).

-But it’s not scalable, and it can only take you so far.
+But house hacking isn’t scalable, and it can only take you so far.
 Use it to maximize your savings rate, and to start setting aside more cash for future rental properties.

 Then use investment property loans to build your portfolio from there.

-And no one says you have to live in a multifamily property if you don’t want.
-Get creative with it, and house hack your single-family home if you like!
+And no one says you have to live in a multi-unit property if you don’t want to.
+Get creative with it, and house hack a single-family home if you like!

 What have your experiences been with house hacking?
-How are you planning to do it moving forward?
+What would you tell other people wondering how to get free housing?

 I will be house hacking with a multi-family.
 It will be a great way to earn some extra money and live free.
 I am thinking however, doing this will cause me to feel like I need a disguise to walk out of my house, having renters living right next door.
 Main goal is to make sure I really enjoy my neighbors!
 I had a friend who lived in the city and bought a house with 4 bedrooms.
 She rented out all of the rooms and charged them twice the amount she needed to pay mortgage.
 This is such a great way to start out.
 Great read Brian!!